floeplala/daikin-mqtt/README.md

 <devicename>/set/stemp      to set the desired temperature
 ```

-### Wishlist:
-support for multiple airconditioners (although i have only one myself)
-support for fan speed and fan direction (i have no need for setting this through mqtt)
-support for retained messages

 ### Mode
 To set the mode of the airconditioner, just pick one of these values:
 ```